29 Sep Entering Cactus Heaven: Inside the Moorten Botanical Garden of Palm Springs

 That was four years ago.
 Since then we’ve returned annually, usually staying at the Ace, because we love its whole year-round-summer-camp-for-adults vibe.
 (Down to the hipster water aerobics every Sunday.)

-When we first moved in to our place back in 2007, the interior was an amalgam of RB’s old bachelor-pad essentials (overstuffed green couch and an intense velvet portrait of a tiger), and pieces from C’s unfortunate flirtation with cottage chic while living in LA, to the tune of lavender and butter-yellow everything — including a chair with a rosette carved in the frame whose seat was broken during a rowdy dinner party.
+When we first moved in to our place back in 2007, the interior was an amalgam of RB’s old bachelor-pad essentials (overstuffed green couch and an intense velvet portrait of a tiger), and pieces from C’s flirtation with cottage chic while living in LA, to the tune of lavender and butter-yellow everything — including a chair with a rosette carved in the frame whose seat was broken during a rowdy dinner party.

 A copy of LA Modern was our one ray of hope.
 Touched off by designs of Rudolph Schindler, Richard Neutra and Frank Lloyd Wright, we headed east one weekend and the rest, as they say, is midcentury modern history.